• Skip to main content

 Incorporate inflammation-busting foods and herbs in your daily meals, such as:

-Try to eliminate, as much as you can, dairy and meat and avoid processed sugar and flour.
+Try to eliminate, as much as you can, dairy and meat, and avoid processed sugar and flour.
 Fried foods are not a good idea either.

 As for supplements, I recommend trying Heal n’ Soothe, which contains proteolytic enzymes, Boswellia, Devil’s Claw, Turmeric, Ginger, citrus bioflavonoids, Papain, L-glutathione, and more.

-anti inflammation supplement
+anti inflammation supplement for disc degeneration

 What Causes Lumbar DDD?